Max Lucado: Life

 Lucado was born in San Angelo, Texas, the youngest of four children to Jack and Thelma Lucado.
 He grew up in Andrews, Texas.
-His father, of Italian ancestry, was an oil field worker, while his mother served as a nurse.
+His father, of Italian ancestry, was an oil field worker, and his mother served as a nurse.

 Lucado attended Abilene Christian University where he received an undergraduate degree in Mass Communication.
 While a student at Abilene Christian, Lucado worked to pay his way through college by selling books door-to-door with the Southwestern Advantage entrepreneurial program.
 Initially he wished to become a lawyer, but has said that a required Bible course at the university and a mission trip made him change his mind, deciding instead to become a missionary.
 However, this required that Lucado get a graduate degree in Bible and Biblical Studies, and have at least two years experience ministering to a church.
 Lucado graduated from Abilene Christian University with a master's degree in Bible and Biblical Studies.

 After graduation, Lucado became an associate minister at Central Church of Christ in Miami, Florida.
 His responsibilities initially included overseeing a singles' group and writing a column for the church's newsletter.
 After two years in Miami, the now newlywed Lucado and his wife, Denalyn Lucado, moved to Rio de Janeiro, Brazil to become full-time missionaries.
 In 1987, Lucado's father died from Lou Gehrig's disease.
 After five years in Brazil, he brought his family back to the United States to be closer to his mother.

 Max and his wife appeared on Fixer Upper (S3 E9 which aired January 26, 2016) when his daughter Sara and her husband Jeff Jones purchased a home that was to be remodeled by Chip & Joanna Gaines.
 Max asked that a quote that he had written for his daughter's wedding when he officiated be incorporated in some way into the new home without the couple knowing ahead of time.
 The quote was "Would you take these two of dust and bone, born of flesh, then would you make them one?
 Would you speak again the words you spoke when Adam slept and Eve Awoke?
 Would you let your wine replace our water and look with grace on this son, this daughter?
 Oh Lord of Eden in your majesty create again your tapestry.
 One heart where there were two.
 This is the prayer we lift to you."
 Joanna asked Clayton Thompson to make the wall art and it was placed in the "moffice" (the mudroom and office combined).